wp-plugins/pdf24-post-to-pdf/readme.txt

 3. Test page with two Download as PDF links enabled
 4. Links and boxes can be inserted in multiple places
 5. You can choose between multiple styles our you can customize each style
+6. You can place PDF links everywhere in your Wordpress Blog

 == Changelog ==

+= 3.0.1 =
+* Added a PDF link feature to display PDF links everywhere in your blog.

 = 3.0.0 =
 * Added the wanted ability to download created PDF directly without sending the PDF via email